TestCentric/tc-lite/README.md

 * Various attributes may be applied to method parameters for generating individual arguments.
 The following is a possible selection, subject to change: `[Values]`. `[ValuesSource]`, `[Range]`, `[Random]`.

 * `[Include]` allows the developer to indicate when a test will be included, based on environmental factors like the OS platform or the current Culture.
 A corresponding `[Exclude]` attribute is available when specifying rules for exclusion is more convenient.

-* `[Explicit]` indicates that a test should only be run if directly selected and not by default in a general run.

-* `[Ignore]` indicates that a test should be ignored and causes a warning to be issued.

 ## Coming Later